 The weather in Iceland in October

 Now we are in that month that is somewhat fall, winter, and summer at the same time.

-Here we will have the most stunning sunrises and sunsets.
-The daylight time is dropping quickly about 6,5 minutes a day.
-It hasn’t gotten too dark during the day BUT the nights are dark enough for Northern Lights.
 This is one of the coziest months and with the right dressing outdoor activities will be a breeze.

+October brings the most stunning sunrises and sunsets.
+The daylight time drops quickly across the month by about 6,5 minutes a day.
+It’s not too dark during the day, but the nights are dark enough to see the Northern Lights.

 About 11 – 8 hours of daylight

 Average temperature is between 2.2 °c (about 36 Fahrenheit) and 6.8 °c (about 44.2 Fahrenheit)

 In November it’s very important that you dress warmly.
 Keep those layers to hand and make sure your shoes are waterproof.
 You will also need to pack plenty of socks.
 Socks are a very important factor and I would ALWAYS recommend wool socks rather than cotton or other materials.
 There is a reason hikers and backpackers have the saying “cotton kills”.